hellerbarde/linuxdays-spotlight-fall2016/topic.md

     - tig
     - gitk
     - git gui
+    - gitshell
     - zsh (integration)
 - Shell tools 2 2.7min
   - ranger
+  - shell pdf viewer?
+  - zsh calc?
+No idea how good it is.
+    - There might be a wolfram alpha CLI tool now that I think of it
   - history | tail -20 | cut -d " " -f 1
   - moar plz?
+  - htop?
+Although sandro has already covered that
+  - parted?
+Not really a tool for daily use though.
 - Build Toolchains 24 32.7min
   - cmake
   - maven